tsyaeger/tsyaeger.github.io/_posts/2018-10-23-pivot_to_js.markdown

 Also, I spent way too much time endlessly going back and forth from console/elements/page/text editor because I didn’t know…

-* You can edit js code in ‘sources’ by clicking the js file in the js folder and then you can save the edited code.

 * You can edit a document on the page by using:  ```document.body.contentEditable=true```  in the console and the code, itself, will change along with it.

 * You can select an element, return to console and write $0 to grab that element, or $1, $2 and so on, to get the element(s) selected previously.
 E.g., ```var x = $0```